 Located in front of Charleston Middle School on Main Street, the site honors the district’s role as the first public school in the South to integrate.

-Bass Reeves Statue
+Bass Reeves Mounument

 Belle Grove Historic District

-Restored homes and buildings line the streets of this 22-block area, reflecting a variety of architectural styles of the past 130 years.
 The district is on the National Register of Historic Places.
-Located at N. Fifth, Sixth, Seventh and Eighth from N. "C" to N. "H" Streets.
+Located at N. Fifth, Sixth, Seventh and Eighth from N. “C” to N. “H” Streets.

 Chaffee Crossing Historic District